Italian nobility

-The nobility of Italy (Italian: Nobiltà italiana) comprised individuals and their families of the Italian Peninsula, and the islands linked with it, recognized by the sovereigns of the Italian city-states since the Middle Ages, and by the kings of Italy after the unification of the region into a single state, the Kingdom of Italy.
+The Italian nobility (Italian: Nobiltà italiana) comprised individuals and their families of the Italian Peninsula, and the islands linked with it, recognized by the sovereigns of the Italian city-states since the Middle Ages, and by the kings of Italy after the unification of the region into a single state, the Kingdom of Italy.

-Nobles had a specific legal status, and held most of the wealth and various privileges denied to other classes, mainly politicians.
-In most of the former Italian pre-Unification states it was the only class that had access to high-level government positions.
-They also practically monopolized the most distinguished positions in the city-states and in the Catholic Church for a long time.
-There were several different systems of nobility over time and in different regions.
+Nobles had a specific legal status and held most of the wealth and various privileges denied to other classes, mainly politicians.
+In most of the former Italian pre-unification states, it was the only class that had access to high-level government positions.
+They represented the most distinguished positions of the peninsular nations in addition to the Catholic Church for several centuries.
+There were varying forms of nobility over time in their respective regions.

-From the Middle Ages until March 1861, "Italy" was not a single country but was a number of separate kingdoms and other states, with many reigning dynasties.
-These were often related by marriage to each other and to other European royal families.
-The Italian nobility was expanded into Africa with the creation of the Italian Empire in conquered Eritrea and East Africa.
+From the Medieval Period until the nineteenth century in March 1861, Italy was not a single unified sovereign state.
+It was a peninsular consisting of several separate kingdoms, duchies, and other minor principalities, with many reigning dynasties.
+These were often related maritally to both the neighbouring Italian states and other major and minor European dynasties.

 Recognition of Italian nobility ceased with the creation of the Italian Republic in 1946.
-Although many titles still exist, they are used as a matter of social courtesy and are not recognised under the law, except for a limited number of noble titles granted by the pope which are still formally acknowledged according to Article 42 of the Lateran Treaty.
+Although many titles still exist, they are used as a matter of social courtesy and are not recognised under Italian law.
+A limited number of noble titles granted by the pope were formally acknowledged according to Article 42 of the Lateran Treaty until its abrogation in 1985.

 History

 Pre-unification

-Before Italian Unification there was a relatively large number of members of the nobility in Italy.
+Before the Unification of Italy in 1861, the Italian peninsula was home to numerous noble families.
+Among the most prominent were the Sforza of Milan and the Medici of Florence, both of whom played a significant role in fostering the Rinascimento (Italian Renaissance) in their respective regions.
+Perhaps the most politically consequential noble lineage was the House of Savoy, whose leadership was instrumental in the establishment of the Kingdom of Italy in the 19th century.

-In the 16th, 17th and 18th centuries, Italy (after the Renaissance) was home to a myriad of noble families that had risen to prominence via judicial appointment, election to the various regional senates or appointment to Catholic Church office.
+From the 15th to the 18th centuries, the Italian peninsula was home to a wide array of noble families, many of whom rose to prominence through judicial appointments, election to regional senates, or high-ranking positions within the Roman Catholic Church.

-There were also families which had been part of Italian nobility for many decades or even centuries.
-Writing in the 19th century, Leopold von Ranke recorded:
+In addition to newly elevated nobility, many families had held noble status for generations, sometimes spanning centuries.
+Writing in the 19th century, the historian Leopold von Ranke described the longstanding noble lineages in Rome: